ohmycloud/website/rst/manual.rst

   procVar("a")

-Type casts
+Type强转
 ----------
-Example:
+示例：

 .. code-block:: nim
   cast[int](x)

 Type casts are a crude mechanism to interpret the bit pattern of an expression as if it would be of another type.
 Type casts are only needed for low-level programming and are inherently unsafe.

 The addr operator